unicode-org/message-format-wg/exploration/overriding-extending-namespacing.md

 - Developers must be able to write functions that do not later collide with items in the default registry.
 - Developers must be able to write function add-ons that do not later collide with items in the default registry.
-- Users should be able to tell visually when an add-on feature has been used vs. a built-in
+- Users should be able to tell visually when an add-on feature has been used vs. a built-in feature
 - Users should be able to resolve conflicts between add-on packages that use the same function names without altering add-on packages
--

 ## Constraints